Skip to footer content

 The library's ChromePdfRenderer class provides a modern approach to PDF creation.
 Instead of manually managing byte arrays and response streams, developers can generate PDFs from HTML strings, HTML files, or URLs with simple method calls.
 IronPDF handles the rendering process internally, ensuring consistent output across different environments.

-Which Features Help Me Most?
+Which Features Help the Most?

 Beyond basic generation, IronPDF offers extensive rendering options for customizing output, including paper size, margins, and JavaScript execution delays.
-This flexibility makes it ideal for creating everything from simple documents to complex reports with charts and dynamic content.
+This flexibility makes it suitable for creating everything from simple documents to complex reports with charts and dynamic content.

-First, install IronPDF through NuGet Package Manager:
+Install IronPDF through NuGet Package Manager to get started:

 Install-Package IronPdf

-Here's a complete example for ASP.NET Core that generates a PDF file and serves it to open in a browser tab:
+Here is a complete example for ASP.NET Core that generates a PDF file and serves it to open in a browser tab:

 using IronPdf;